ThorstenGudera/TerminalLinkSegmentation/README.md

 If you do so either, here's what helps me in this situation.
 Simply click the "back" button in your browser.
 After a phase of flashing and blinking, the correct file should be displayed.
 At least this works for me.
 This really should be fixed, its exactly the link they provided [that] I added to the readme file.)

+# Update:
+Since complexity has risen a lot, I added a lightweight demo for better code readability (winexe project "DemoLightWeight").